afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 }
 ```

-## Step 4: Instantiate PayKit iOS
+## Step 4: Instantiate Pay Kit iOS

 When you’re ready to authorize a payment using Cash App Pay,

-1. Instantiate the SDK with the Afterpay PayKit Client ID via `Afterpay.cashAppClientId`
+1. Instantiate the SDK with the Afterpay Pay Kit Client ID via `Afterpay.cashAppClientId`.
-2. The SDK defaults to point to the production endpoint; for development, set the endpoint to `.sandbox`
+2. The SDK defaults to point to the production endpoint; for development, set the endpoint to `.sandbox`.
-3. Add your observer to the PayKit SDK
+3. Add your observer to the Pay Kit SDK.

 {: .note }
-> Ensure that the Afterpay SDK is configured per the [instructions][afterpay-configuration] before attempting to access `Afterpay.cashAppClientId`
+> Ensure that the Afterpay SDK is configured per the [instructions][afterpay-configuration] before attempting to access `Afterpay.cashAppClientId`.

 For example, from your checkout view controller that implements the `PayKitObserver` protocol, you might instantiate the SDK to be: